-Task Assessment guidance Task 1 • Students should use ACCESS FM to analyse the specified product and compare products using an appropriate customer driven engineering matrix. • Both primary and secondary research should be undertaken to identify the strengths and weaknesses of existing products.
+Task Assessment guidance Task 1 Students should use ACCESS FM to analyse the specified product and compare products using an appropriate customer driven engineering matrix. • Students are expected to use the most appropriate form(s) of research to gather the information needed.
+The focus is on the comprehensiveness and appropriateness of the research, not specifically whether the research is primary, secondary or both.
 This should be completed individually, so it would be highly unusual to see the same output from all students in a cohort.
-Task 2 • You should ensure that students undertake a product disassembly carefully, under close supervision, and following safety guidelines, in order to analyse how it is made and assembled. • Students should include step-by-step photographic evidence of the disassembly, and explain how they used tools and instruments safely.
-Task 3 • Students will require access to 3D CAD software in order to produce a virtual 3D model from the product specification provided. • Different views of the virtual 3D model should be evidenced, and you should ensure that students simulate the operation of the product.
+Task 2 • You should ensure that students observe a product disassembly in order to analyse the variety and function of components, and establish the most suitable materials, production, assembly and manufacturing methods. • Students should include their own commentary of the disassembly explaining potential hazards, and safety considerations taken when disassembling the product.
+Task 3 Students will require access to 3D CAD software in order to produce a virtual 3D model from the product specification provided. • Different views of the virtual 3D model should be evidenced, and you should ensure that students simulate the operation of the product. • You must make a note on the Unit Recording Sheet (URS) of any assistance students required when demonstrating complex industry-related CAD activities.
 Task 4 • Students are required to plan the production of a prototype, and will need to identify and plan the different stages required to manufacture the it. • We provide a template for a risk assessment that students can use as part of their production plan.
-Task 5 • Students should follow their production plan in order to produce a prototype, working safely at all times. • Students should take photographs at each stage, and you should encourage your students to keep a diary of the activities that they carry out. • You should complete a Teacher Observation Record for this task.
-Task 6 • Students should evaluate their manufactured prototype against the product specification, and suggest a range of potential design improvements.
+Task 5 • Students should follow their production plan in order to produce a prototype, working safely at all times. • When making their prototype students should create a photographic diary explaining each key stage, referencing the tools and processes used.
+You should complete a Teacher Observation Record for this task.
+Task 6 Students should evaluate their manufactured prototype against the product specification, suggesting and justifying a range of potential design improvements.